uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/storing-passwords-securely.md

 So now when a user registers, a long random salt value is generated, added to the end of their password, and the combined password and salt is hashed.
 The plaintext salt is stored next to the hash.

+{panel type="project"}

+# Password guessing interactive - Part 2

+Here is the same interactive as before, but this time everyone's passwords have been salted.
+Now you can't just guess a password and check the whole database; you need to copy the salt for each password you are guessing.

+Can you see how these extra steps can affect the time it takes to guess passwords?

+Remember that two passwords are the same, is that still obvious just by looking at the database?

+{interactive slug="password-guesser" type="whole-page" alt="Interactive for guessing salted user passwords"}

+{panel end}

 {comment add Extra for Experts: Hashing passwords with a salt and stretching}